Grand Coulee Dam Laser Light Show

 If you crave the spaced out magic that only a laser light show can provide, then you should check out the one at the Grand Coulee Dam.
 It isn't scored to Pink Floyd or Hawkwind, but it does have the synthesizer hits of Vangelis and Jean Michel Jarre -- and when was the last time you heard Chariots of Fire or Equinoxe 5 booming from an outdoor megawatt speaker system?

-The soundtrack dates from the mid-1980s; the lasers debuted on May 29, 1989, replacing an earlier, unsatisfying show of colored lights.
+The soundtrack dates from 1988; the lasers debuted on May 29, 1989, replacing a show of colored lights that had run for 30 years.

 Synth-noodling music is an odd counterpoint to most of the spectacle, which is narrated by the Columbia River brought to life, and tells the story of the river and the dam.
 Water pours down the face of the dam and acts as the screen (clever, noisy) and the free show is designed for viewing from the dam's parking lot.